-Each year, Taylor Porter hires highly motivated, well-rounded law students to participate in our Summer Associate Program, which is divided into two six-week sessions.
-Under the guidance of practicing attorneys, summer associates gain hands-on experience and interaction that accurately reflects real life as a lawyer.
+Taylor Porter hires highly motivated, well-rounded law students to participate in our Law Clerk Program, which is divided into six-week sessions.
+Under the guidance of practicing attorneys, law clerks gain hands-on experience and interaction that accurately reflects real life as a lawyer.
 You'll meet our attorneys, learn about all aspects of our practice and get the "full Taylor Porter experience" through various social functions including softball games, crawfish boils, Friday evening events, occasional road trips and more.
 All in all, it's a valuable, rewarding summer experience that only Taylor Porter can deliver.

 If interested in Taylor Porter's summer associate program, please send résumé, cover letter and transcripts to Administrative and Recruiting Coordinator Martha Singletary at email@example.com